Heterocyst: Heterocyst formation

 The cyanobacteria that form heterocysts are divided into the orders Nostocales and Stigonematales, which form simple and branching filaments respectively.
 Together they form a monophyletic group, with very low genetic variability.

 Symbiotic relationships

 The bacteria may also enter a symbiotic relationship with certain plants.
 In such a relationship, the bacteria do not respond to the availability of nitrogen, but to signals produced by the plant for heterocyst differentiation.
-Up to 60% of the cells can become heterocyst, providing fixed nitrogen to the plant in return for fixed carbon.
-The signal produced by the plant, and the stage of heterocyst differentiation it affects is unknown.
+Up to 60% of the cells can become heterocysts, providing fixed nitrogen to the plant in return for fixed carbon.
+The signal produced by the plant and the stage of heterocyst differentiation it affects is unknown.
 Presumably, the symbiotic signal generated by the plant acts before NtcA activation as hetR is required for symbiotic heterocyst differentiation.
-For the symbiotic association with the plant, ntcA is needed as the bacteria with mutated ntcA can't infect plants.
+For the symbiotic association with the plant, ntcA is needed as bacteria with mutated ntcA cannot infect plants.